mintymatt/Critical-CSS-Tool/README.md

 1. Install Modules
 2. Edit `gulpfile.js`

-Make sure you have Node.js installed.
+Make sure you have the Prerequisites above installed.
 Open up a console on your local machine and `cd` to the `/release` directory.
 Install the Node Modules: `npm install`.

 Edit `gulpfile.js`, and configure the options.
 For basic use, you should only need to specify the target website: